bh2005/ansible-collection-checkmk-how-tos/EN/HowTo_Automation_Checkmk.md

 ## Prerequisites

 - **Ansible**: Installed and configured (compatible with the collection).
-- **Checkmk.general Collection**: Installed via `ansible-galaxy collection install checkmk.general`.
+- **checkmk.general Collection**: Installed via `ansible-galaxy collection install checkmk.general`.
 - **Checkmk Server**: Access to a running Checkmk server with API access.
 - **API Credentials**: Username (`automation_user`) and password/secret (`automation_secret`) for the Checkmk Automation API.
 - **Vault (recommended)**: For secure storage of the `automation_secret`.